 All professionals with a serious and demonstrable interest in the documentary sector are welcome to register for active attendance, whether as an independent producer, financier, commissioning editor, sales agent, distributor, digital platform, or fund.

-Due to limited venue capacity and the intimate goal of the event, the selection procedure only allows for 350 delegates.
 All accreditation applications undergo a selection process; registration for IDFA Forum does not guarantee accreditation.
 The organizers reserve the right to accept or reject an application.

 Producers and directors with a selected IDFA Forum project are eligible for a Forum pass.
 A maximum of two participants per project (preferably the director and producer who will pitch the project) may attend IDFA Forum, and their accreditation is covered through the pitch fee.

 Financiers and other film professionals are also invited to attend IDFA Forum, whether you are working at a film fund, digital platform, film institute, NGO, in new media communications, or at a film festival, market, MEDIA Desk, or other promotional organization.
-Due to limited capacity, all financiers and film professionals must undergo a selection process.

 Representatives of funds are requested to be present and actively participate in the public pitching sessions as well as sign up for one-on-one meetings with the pitch teams.
 These follow-up meetings between you and the producers allow you to discuss potential collaboration in a more intimate setting.